 Generally, the Local Line Online Farmers Market product costs $20 per vendor per month, but with BCAFM, we have negotiated special preferred pricing, and are offering each market the entire platform for $100/month, irrespective of how many vendors your market has.

-SPECIAL NOTE: Thanks to the Ministry of Agriculture’s Buy BC program BCAFM will be able to cover all Local Line fees for BCAFM member markets and their vendors to go online in the 2020 season.
+SPECIAL NOTE: Thanks to funding support from the BC Ministry of Agriculture, Vancity Credit Union, and by the BC Governments’ Buy BC Partnership Program, delivered by the Investment Agriculture Foundation of BC, BCAFM will be able to cover all Local Line fees for BCAFM member markets and their vendors to go online in the 2020 season.

 For now, the cost is being covered by BCAFM.
 Once each market begins to pay for the system, they can either pay the $100/month themselves, or they can pass the cost to the vendors, and have the vendors pay the equivalent of $100/month.
 Local Line can structure it any way that works for you.